kocheck/kyle-kochanek/README.md

 # kyle-kochanek
-personal playground, thoughts and work.
+Personal playground, thoughts and work.

+The following is a collection of thoughts, findings and effort made by me.